mdda/mdda.github.io/_posts/OSS/2016-04-07-nvidia-on-fedora-23.md

 ### Theano stuff - within a program

-To achieve the same effect programmatically, an extra line after the standard 'preamble' :
+To achieve the same effect via program code within a module that uses ```Theano```, add an extra line after the standard Python import 'preamble' :

 {% highlight python %}
 import theano